Water Could Help India Cut Fuel Consumption, Emissions

-Facing soaring energy import costs, a Monaco-based company proposes a novel solution: using water emulsion technology to significantly reduce fuel consumption and emissions in India's energy-intensive industries.
+Facing soaring energy import costs, India may find relief in a Monaco-based company's innovative fuel technology that uses water to significantly reduce fuel consumption and emissions.

 Key Points

-- FOWE Eco Solutions claims its water-based fuel emulsion technology can cut fuel consumption by up to 10% without engine modifications.
+- FOWE Eco Solutions claims its technology can cut fuel consumption by up to 10% using water-based fuel emulsion.

-- The technology uses Controlled Cavitation Technology (CCT) to create a fuel-oil-water emulsion that improves combustion efficiency.
+- The technology uses Controlled Cavitation Technology (CCT) to create a fuel-oil-water emulsion without chemical additives.

-- Independent tests show the technology reduces fuel consumption in boilers, marine engines, and industrial plants.
+- Independent tests show fuel savings in boilers, marine engines, and industrial plants using the water-based fuel technology.

-- The technology can reduce NOx and SOx emissions, and particulate matter, while also lowering fouling inside boilers and furnaces.
+- The technology requires no engine modification, hardware retrofit, or installation shutdown, making it attractive for India's energy-intensive sectors.

-- FOWE is positioning its technology as a strategic tool for India to save foreign exchange reserves and reduce pressure on the rupee.
+- The company positions the technology as a strategic economic lever for India, saving foreign exchange reserves and reducing pressure on the rupee.

 As India battles soaring energy import costs and a weakening rupee amid global oil turmoil, a Monaco-based fuel technology company says it may have found an answer hiding in plain sight: water.